 You can also ask your followers for feedback on your customer service or products, which is another way to ensure they feel valued.
 This type of customer feedback can lead to winning over new customers, and appeal to retain existing customers.

 Kickstart your Instagram relationship building

 It’s simple: There’s no point in having an Instagram account for your business if it doesn’t improve your business in some way.
-Whether you’re trying to increase brand awareness, drive sign-ups, or get repeat customers to purchase again, it all comes down to relationships.
+Whether you’re trying to increase brand awareness and appeal to existing customers and new customers, drive sign-ups, or get repeat customers to purchase again, it all comes down to relationships.